How to Use This Tool

 Zoom in on gradients

-Clear and start fresh
+Clear All to start fresh

 Privacy & Security